bempp/bempp-handbook/user_guide/scalar_function_spaces.md

 space = bempp.api.function_space(grid, "P", 1)
 ```

+The DOFs of an order 1 P space are at the three vertices of each cell.

 ## Barycentric dual spaces
 To define the barycentric dual space, we first create the barycentrically refined mesh by joining